WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Till now, we've had a list of typical traps and pitfalls that one could step into while implementing Swift macros.
 At a glance, this list might seem overwhelming to you.
-However, I concluded a simple way to get rid of
+However, I invented a simple way to get rid of
-them: progressive control in macro expansion -- which was derived from the idea behind "progressive disclosure in API design" and "gradual typing" as well as borrowed some ideas from the implementation of Apple's Swift Observation and SwiftData.
+them: progressive control in macro expansion -- which was derived from the idea behind "progressive disclosure in API design" and "gradual typing", borrowed some ideas extracted from the implementation of Apple's Swift Observation and SwiftData.

 The idea behind "progressive control in macro expansion" is quite simple:
-If there are no conflicts happen, then the programmer shall not pay any efforts to workaround the conflicts resolving mechanisms.
+If there are no conflicts, then the programmer shall not pay any efforts to workaround the conflicts resolving mechanisms.
 Or, there must be tools that allow the programmer to resolve the conflicts with minimal effort.

 ### Maximize the Probability of the Lucky Case